mainmatter/mainmatter.com/_posts/2019-04-05-spas-pwas-and-ssr.md

 twitter: marcoow
 topic: javascript
 bio: "Founding Director of simplabs, author of Ember Simple Auth"
+description: "Marco Otte-Witte dives deep into different approaches for building web apps like SPAs, PWAs, SSR and how they all can be combined for the best result."
 ---

 Single Page Apps, Progressive Web Apps and classic Server side rendered